fbpx

 “I gave her a little bit of history on what black breastfeeding means in this country.
 Our bodies have been raped since Plymouth Rock landed on us so wet nursing has put a lot of, understandably so, taboo around breastfeeding our babies for black women or black people in this country.”

-Collins said her board role is also about helping to offer better solutions and information to mothers for their feeding journeys.
+Collins said her board role was also about helping to offer better solutions and information to mothers for their feeding journeys.

-“I also believe there’s no room for judgement in this field.
+“I also believe there’s no room for judgment in this field.
 Breastfeeding, the journey in that, also leads to some sort of postpartum blues and or depression because of the feeling of inadequacy around not being able to feed your baby.
-There’s no judgement in that.”
+There’s no judgment in that.”

 “What needs to happen is we need to make sure mom and birthing person feels extremely calm and comfortable that they’re giving their babies something good, that’s the best they can give them outside of their milk themselves.”